The Father of Black Aviation.” Anderson lived from 1907 to 1996.

-Born in Bryn Mawr, Pennsylvania, in 1920 Anderson applied to the Drexel Institute Aviation School, but was rejected for admission because of his race.
+Born in Bryn Mawr, Pennsylvania, Anderson applied to the Drexel Institute Aviation School, but was rejected for admission because of his race.
 Later, he tried to join the Army to become a pilot but was again rejected because on grounds of racial discrimination.
 He said, in fact, that prejudice was so strong in aviation against blacks that he was unable even to get a ride in an airplane.
 After this, he realized that the only way he was going to be able to learn to fly was to purchase his own airplane.

 Anderson saved and borrowed and was finally able to purchase a Vielie Monocoupe.
 He was able to find a flight school that would teach him about basic maintenance and give him some ground schooling, but they would not give him flight instruction.
 He spent time at the airport, listening to other pilots talking about taking off and landing, and picked up what he could just by watching airplanes as they would come and go.
 He then experimented in his own plane, trying to apply what he had learned.
 Eventually he soloed himself.
 By 1929 he had earned his pilot’s license.